MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 ---
 author: SoniaLopezBravo
-description: Learn about the input and outpu parameters of the Resource Estimator target in Azure Quantum and how to customized them ms.date: 11/05/2022 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk ms.topic: reference
+description: Learn about the input and output parameters of the Resource Estimator in Azure Quantum and how to customized them ms.date: 11/05/2022 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk ms.topic: reference
 no-loc: ['Q#', '$$v']
-title: Resource Estimator input and ouput parameters
+title: Resource Estimator input and output parameters
 uid: microsoft.quantum.overview.resources-estimator
 ---

 # Customize resource estimates to machine characteristics

 In this article, you'll learn how to customize the input parameters of the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) to match the machine characteristics that you're targeting.
-You'll also see the output data of a resource estimates and their definitions.
+You'll also see the output data of resource estimates and their definitions.

 ## Input parameters

-The Azure Quantum Resource Estimator computes the estimation of resources, such the number of qubits, the run time and the power consumption, which would be required to implement a given quantum algorithm using a given qubit technology and with a fixed set of architectural choices.
+The Resource Estimator computes the estimation of resources, such the number of qubits, the run time and the power consumption, which would be required to implement a given quantum algorithm using a given qubit technology and with a fixed set of architectural choices.
 Therefore, the Resource Estimator takes a set of inputs, with pre-defined values to easily get you started: